 When considering whether arbitration may be the best option for your claim, it is incredibly important to consider the arbitration pros and cons.
 While arbitration has many benefits that make choosing arbitration the best option in a variety of cases, there are occasionally disadvantages that may make parties consider other options for dispute resolution.
-This article will explore the advantages that arbitration provides when it is used to resolve a dispute.
+This article will explore the advantages that arbitration provides when it is used to resolve legal disputes.
 After that, this article will also evaluate the disadvantages that resolving a dispute through arbitration and end with a discussion on some of the most important considerations for choosing whether or not arbitration is the best choice for a dispute.
 However, before any of this, this article will explain the basics of arbitration and alternative dispute resolution to help all parties decide if they are willing to consider arbitration.

 Arbitration is the process of resolving disputes through an arbitrator or an arbitral tribunal.
-Of the alternative dispute resolution options, arbitration is the most similar to traditional litigation in that it typically ends in a binding award that the parties are required to comply with.
+Of the alternative dispute resolution options, arbitration is the most similar to traditional litigation in that it typically ends in a binding arbitration award that the parties are required to comply with.
 However, arbitration is significantly distinct from litigation, as later discussion will show because it is a voluntary process that allows the parties to resolve a dispute in an efficient and confidential matter.
 The arbitration may a party’s first choice, or it may be a final destination in an alternative dispute resolution agreement that starts with mediation and progresses to arbitration if the dispute is not settled.
 However a party may find themselves in arbitration, it usually involves the same basic elements.

 - Arbitrator: An arbitrator is a person in charge of deciding the dispute.
 This is usually a lawyer or judge who has training in resolving disputes.
 The arbitrator is neutral and the parties can choose an arbitrator or a panel of arbitrators.